lucian-ilie/SAGE2/README.md

 INSTALLATION
 =============================================================================

-Clone the SAGE2 repository:
+Installing from Anaconda or Bioconda:

+	conda install -c mmolnar sage2

+Installing from GitHub:

 	git clone https://github.com/lucian-ilie/SAGE2

-Change to the SAGE2 folder and type:
+Then change to the SAGE2 folder and type:

 	make

 RUNNING SAGE2
 =============================================================================
-The reads should be corrected first using RACER which can be downloaded here:
+The reads should be corrected first using RACER which can be installed from Anaconda or Bioconda:

+	conda install -c mmolnar racer

+Or from GitHub:

 	https://github.com/lucian-ilie/RACER

 Run RACER using the command:

-	RACER < inputReads > < correctedReads > < genomeLength >
+	racer < inputReads > < correctedReads > < genomeLength >

 < inputReads > is the input file containing the reads in FASTA or FASTQ format.
 < correctedReads > is the file name that will contain the corrected reads.